-Hi, I’m Dr. Kwane, a veterinarian and member of the Fetch by The Dodo Veterinary Advisory Board — I meet new patients with different backgrounds and preferences daily.
+Hi, I’m Dr. Kwane, a veterinarian and member of the Fetch's Veterinary Advisory Board — I meet new patients with different backgrounds and preferences daily.
 Take Dodge, a Labrador Retriever I met with for the first time not too long ago.

 Before meeting Dodge, his dad called me on the phone to warn me that the pup hated the vet’s office and would likely need to be muzzled for the entire procedure — even during the basic exam.
 That’s where my Fear Free training came into play.

 Fear Free is a systematic and scientific approach to reducing fear, anxiety and stress while pets receive medical care — I am a certified Fear Free vet, which is why I had a different plan in mind for Dodge.

 During Dodge’s vet visit, I asked his dad questions about his health history and gave the pup treat after treat.
 The pair ended up leaving without an exam because it was more important to ensure Dodge was comfortable in the vet’s office, even if that meant we had to sacrifice our original goal.
 The following week, Dodge came back for his exam and actually pulled on his leash to get inside our office.
 It's safe to say Dodge's dad was stunned.